kushidesign/kushi/README.md

   - All the other attributes you specify in your attributes map (supplied as an optional last arg to `sx`).
   - A dev-build-only `data-cjs` attribute for browser debugging.
 See [Using metadata](#using-metadata).

 All your css is written to a static file, via a build hook for the `:compile-finish` stage (or similar depending on build tool).
-For zippy previews when developing, styles are injected at runtime.
+For dev builds, styles are injected by default at runtime for zippy previews.
 <!---You can optionally disable writing styles to disk and enable producton builds to [inject styles at runtime](#runtime-injection).
 -->
 <br>

 ### Styles as Keywords

-Kushi aims to provide the same benefits as Tachyons/Tailwind (styling expressed as a list of tokens co-located at the element level) while minimizing some of the common downsides (learning and using a whole new abstraction layer on top of standard css).
+Kushi aims to provide the same benefits as Tachyons/Tailwind (styling expressed as a list of tokens co-located at the element level) while minimizing some of the common downsides (learning and using a whole new and proprietary abstraction layer on top of standard css).

 Keywords containing `--` represent a css prop and value pair (split on `--`).